szrthk/StudentManagementV2/README.md

+# StudentManagementV2 (PROD Ready)
-# Hi this is sarthak and this document is by me for me and nothing else, I am building this to revice my learning and to learn more things.
+## Hi this is Sarthak (szrthk) and this document is by me for me and nothing else, I am building this to revice my learning and to learn more things.
 Also will be making this small project as PROD ready implementing everything.
+### Step 1

-Step 1 - created StudentEntity.java inside student/model
+1. Created StudentEntity.java inside student/model
 why - this contains all the parameters we require in context of the "Student".
 For example - id, name, age, email.
 We used -
 1. @NoArgsConstructor - because it automatically generates a constructor with no parameters.